 True: It’s a bad idea to wait to get the flu shot

 You can build a natural immunity to the flu—but to do that, you’d have to get sick first.
 Don’t fall for the thinking that it’s better to wait until the middle of the flu season to get a shot.
-Flu activity is highest in December and February, which means you should get your shot no later than the end of October, according to the U.S. Centers for Disease Control and Prevention (CDC).
+Flu activity is highest in December and February, which means you should get your flu shot no later than the end of October, according to the CDC.
+It can take about two weeks after you get the shot for your body to create the antibodies that will protect you.
 And if you think you’re already sick, here are 11 things you should do at the first sign of the flu.

 True: Cold air can make you sick